Dogs

 Raw Onions vs. Cooked Onions: Is There a Difference?

-Comparison of Toxicity Levels Between Raw and Cooked Onions
+Comparison of Toxicity Levels Between Raw and Cooked

-Hey everyone!
 When it comes to onion toxicity in dogs, you might wonder if raw onions are more dangerous than cooked ones.
 The truth is, both raw and cooked onions are toxic to dogs, but the toxicity levels can differ slightly.

 How Cooking Affects the Concentration of Thiosulfate